Is Swearing Bad?

 There is also another small lesson, and it is good to keep when we are all in a state (pandemic and stay-at-home) where emotional responses are likely to result in rash oaths.
 This is a time when many people will turn deeply to God (and we celebrate it).
 In so doing, however, they often become (positively) overwhelmed and make rash oaths.

 Many of these rash oaths are made to God.
-God wants faith- and -filled oaths.
+God wants faith- and trust-filled oaths.
 Rash oaths might be faith- and trust-filled at the moment.
 It is over time that the extent of faith and trust is tested.
 These are the oaths that God values.

 1) Have you ever sworn an oath?
 Why?
 What was it’s result/consequence?